Inbound Marketing Lead Generation Life Cycle Stages and What They Mean

 Understand Lead Lifecycle Stages

-If you’re running a marketing campaign, lead generation is likely to be one of your highest priority goals.
+If you’re running an inbound marketing campaign, lead generation is likely to be one of your highest priority goals.
 After all at a basic level, it’s marketing’s job to secure more leads for sales to work with.

 But what does that mean exactly?
 How do you define what a lead is?
 What defines a qualified lead?
 When is a lead worth sending to sales?
 And how many lifecycle stages are there between generating that first lead contact, and having them close as a customer?